Social media sharing is a big thing nowadays.

 Anyway.

-Your Life is Your Own Goddamn Business!
-Would You Mind Keeping It That Way?
+Your Life is a Private Thing.
+How About Keeping It That Way?

 What you do with your life is none of my business; it’s yours.